iNoles/StudentReports/README.md

-# StudentReports
+# Student Record Management System

-StudentReports is a simple student record management system implemented in C++.
-It allows users to perform various operations such as creating, displaying, modifying, and deleting student records.
+A menu-driven student record management system implemented in C++.
+This system allows users to perform various operations such as adding, viewing, editing, and deleting student records.

 ## Features